radiusmethod/kxd/README.md

 <img src="assets/kxd.png" width="200">

-kxd is a command-line utility that allows you to easily switch between Kubernetes configuration files (kubeconfig) and contexts.
+kxd is a command-line utility that allows you to easily switch between Kubernetes configuration files (kubeconfig) contexts.
 This tool is designed to simplify the management of multiple Kubernetes clusters and contexts.

 <img src="assets/demo.gif" width="500">